Set up a Lucidchart connector

 Carefully copy and save the API key.

-Carefully copy and save the client ID and client secret generated for you when your OAuth2 client is registered.
+Carefully copy and save the OAuth client ID and client secret.

 Follow the Lucidchart OAuth2 access token documentation to create an access token.